Office of Occupations and Professions

 (6) Application for Continuing Education; and

-The fee required by 201 KAR 6:060, Section 7[
+(7) The fee required by 201 KAR 6:060, Section 7.

 Section 5.
 Procedures for Preapproval of Continuing Education Sponsors and Programs.
 (1) Sponsor approval.

-board that the entity seeking this status:
+(b) An applicant shall satisfy the board that the entity seeking this status:

-meet or exceed all the requirements set forth in Section 2 of this administrative regulation; and
+meet or exceed all the requirements established in subsection (2) of this

 2. Does not exclude any licensee from its programs.